prosperousZ/Hardware-Cyptography-Security-Final-project/README.md

 ## What is this project about?
 This is a final project of ECE6960-Hardware_Cryptography.
-The purpose of this project is to implement and evaluate the three famous visual cryptography schemes.
+The purpose of this project is to implement and evaluate three visual cryptography algorithms, XOR, Modular, and Halftone.
+In addition to the three algorithms, two applications are developed.
+One is to use AES and Visual Cryptography to protect an image.
+The other is to generate meaningful shares.

 ## Repository structure
-- src : source code
+- src : source code of three algorithms
-- application : source code of generating meaningful shares
+- applications : source code of two applications
 - papers : related papers
 - utility : proprietary code
 - images : the input images and the secret image